ashafranchi/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+The biggest difference is that '.forEach' changes the current array, '.map' returns a new array of elements.

 2. What is the difference between a function and a method?

+A method is also a function, but it is situated within an object.

 3. What is closure?

+A closure is a allows a function to look outside of its scope chain to find a variable referenced in the outer scope.

 4. Describe the four rules of the 'this' keyword.
+    1. Window Binding - In the global scope, the window/console object is 'this.'
+    2. Implicit Binding - When a function is preceded by a dot, 'this' is the object before it.
+    3. New Binding - 'This' refers to an object in a specific instance in a constructor function.
+The object is created and return by the given constructor function.
+    4. Explicit Binding - The call and apply method explicitly defines 'this.'

 5. Why do we need super() in an extended class?

+The term tells a parent's constructor to use a child's attributes, which frees us from the confusing Object.create(this, Class) syntax.

 ## Project Set up